 QA Applications can be submitted at any time.
 They are reviewed by the staff of the Office for Research and a member of the Western Health Low Risk Ethics Panel.
 When approval is granted the application is then ratified at the next monthly meeting of the Western Health Low Risk Ethics Panel.
 The Western Health Low Risk Panel reserves the right for Panel members to escalate a QA Application to a full review by the Panel at the next available Low Risk Meeting.

-Please email an electronic copy of the submission documents to [email protected]g.au.
+Please DO NOT combine documents into one PDF, project will not be processed if submitted in this manner.
 Ensure that the subject line of the email indicates clearly that the email contains a new QA application for review.

 A hard copy of the submission documents must also be sent to the Office for Research.